 Realize that vulnerability goes hand in hand with transparency.
 When people are unable to be transparent with their lives, they can cause others to believe in perfectionism.
 Vulnerability says “I’ve been there.
 I’m human.
 Here are my scars, failures and shortcomings, but here are my successes.
 Here are the ways that I was able to overcome.
 Here is how you can too”.
 Let’s work on showing true vulnerability with others and with ourselves.

-Brene’ Brown is this magical unicorn that I’ve kept in my back pocket, but I want to share with you some of the amazingness that I’ve become enamored with.
+I’ve kept Brene’ Brown in my back pocket like this magical unicorn, but I want to share with you some of the amazingness that I’ve gotten enamored with.
 Watch this 5 min clip as she walks through vulnerability.